kubernetes/kubectl/cmd/kinflate/glossary.md

 >  kinflate inflate -f ldap/overlays/production | kubectl apply -f -
 > ```

-etc.

-Usage of the base is implicit (one would need to examine the manifests to see it).
+Usage of the base is implicit (the overlay's manifest points to the base).

 An overlay may act as a base to another overlay.